kentwynn/domsphere/README.md

 # DomSphere

-DomSphere is a full-stack platform for building, deploying, and sharing intelligent web agents—combining a modern Next.js frontend, a FastAPI backend powered by LangServe, and a robust SDK for seamless integration.
-The project uses a monorepo (managed by Nx) to unify all core apps and packages, enabling tight integration, shared code, and streamlined development across the web UI, backend API, SDK, and reusable UI components.
+DomSphere is a full-stack platform for building, deploying, and sharing intelligent web agents.
+The Nx-managed monorepo bundles the Next.js operations dashboard, FastAPI services (public API plus the dedicated agent runtime), and shared TypeScript/Python packages—including the embeddable SDK, contracts, and UI kits—so every surface ships from the same source of truth.
+Under the hood, our agent workflows are orchestrated with LangGraph, giving each LLM-driven planner/template/validator stage a clean, testable hand-off.

 ## 🏗️ Architecture Overview